-During the execution of an FTQEC protocol, faults can occur at any gate on any round of the syndrome measurements.
+In a non-ideal FTEC protocol, faults can occur at any gate on any round of the syndrome measurements.
 The only information about the error on data qubits that we can obtain is a sequence of error syndromes, and we want to find an appropriate recovery operator from this information.
 An ideal strategy would be using all syndrome bits from all rounds, that is, the whole measurement outcomes in space-time.
-For some codes with a nice structure, such as surface codes, an efficient space-time decoder exists [39].
+For some codes with a nice structure such as surface codes, an efficient space-time decoder exists [30].
 However, constructing a space-time decoder for a general stabilizer code is not simple.
-To simplify the problem, we will con-
+To simplify the problem, we will consider an error decoder which is composed of two parts: the space and the time decoders.
+Under the assumption that the syndrome measurements can be faulty, the time decoder finds a round of syndrome measurements that has no faults and give a cort.tansuwannont@duke.edu; contributed equally ken.brown@duke.edu rect syndrome.
+The space decoder then uses the correct syndrome to find a recovery operator.

-^{} balint.pato@duke.edu; contributed equally
+$\begin{tabular}{ll} balint.pato@duke.edu; contributed equally \\ \end{tabular}$